 Steven’s goal is to expand high-quality constituent services to our community.
-It is vital we have a Council Member that is responsive.
+It is vital we have a Council Member that is responsive to solve day to day issues.
 Our team will increase language access to improve the lives of southern Brooklyn’s multilingual community.

 To bring city government to residents, Steven also hopes to regularly hold Town Halls on various subjects with representatives from city agencies in the hope of resolving constituent issues at quicker paces, while also providing updates on new city projects and holding agencies to account.